AP6YC/cvi/README.md

 ### Derivation

-The incremental and batch CVI implementations in this package are largely derived from the following Julia language implementations:
+The incremental and batch CVI implementations in this package are largely derived from the following Julia language implementations by the same authors of this package:

 - [ClusterValidityIndices.jl](https://github.com/AP6YC/ClusterValidityIndices.jl)